 The Waypoint Psychology Residency Program is hosted at Waypoint Centre for Mental Health Care (Waypoint).
 Waypoint is an established tertiary mental health facility that offers generalist training and a wide range of opportunities to develop knowledge and skills relevant to delivering psychological services to adults living with mental health difficulties.
-This includes those living with psychotic disorders, mood disorders, anxiety, substance use disorders, neurocognitive disorders, personality disorders, psychopathy and more.
+This includes those living with psychotic, mood, anxiety, substance use, neurocognitive disorders and personality disorders and more.
 Psychology residents will be supervised by a team of qualified doctoral-level psychologists and neuropsychologists.
-Training will include clinical experiences utilising a variety of evidence-based psychological assessment and treatments, consultation, program evaluation and research.
+Training will include clinical experiences utilising a variety of evidence-based psychological assessment and treatments, consultation, program evaluation and the opportunity for advocacy in a social justice context.

-Residents will be able to apply knowledge and skills from their formal academic training, incorporating research findings and clinical guidelines utilising a scientist-practitioner model.
-They will also be able to participate in various training opportunities offered at Waypoint, and contribute to research projects at the Waypoint Research Institute.
+Residents will apply knowledge and skills from their formal academic training, incorporating research findings and clinical guidelines utilising a scientist-practitioner model.
+They will also be able to participate in various training opportunities offered at Waypoint, and contribute to evaluation projects hosted by the Waypoint Research Institute.
 Importantly, residents will be able to work in interdisciplinary teams and collaborate with a variety of health care professionals.